Timberlake leads Towson against UNC Wilmington - WTOP News

 Wilmington, North Carolina; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Towson visits the UNC Wilmington Seahawks after Nicolas Timberlake scored 34 points in Towson’s 83-75 loss to the Charleston (SC) Cougars.
+BOTTOM LINE: Towson takes on the UNC Wilmington Seahawks after Nicolas Timberlake scored 34 points in Towson’s 83-75 loss to the Charleston (SC) Cougars.

 The Seahawks are 11-2 on their home court.
-UNC Wilmington ranks sixth in the CAA shooting 33.8% from deep, led by Makoa Surigao shooting 50.0% from 3-point range.
+UNC Wilmington is sixth in the CAA scoring 69.3 points while shooting 44.3% from the field.

-The Tigers are 11-6 against CAA opponents.
-Towson is the top team in the CAA shooting 37.6% from deep.
-Sekou Sylla leads the Tigers shooting 50.0% from 3-point range.

-The Seahawks and Tigers match up Saturday for the first time in conference play this season.
+The Seahawks and Tigers meet Saturday for the first time in CAA play this season.

-TOP PERFORMERS: Trazarien White is averaging 14.2 points and 5.7 rebounds for the Seahawks.
-Maleeck Harden-Hayes is averaging 1.8 made 3-pointers over the last 10 games for UNC Wilmington.
+TOP PERFORMERS: Trazarien White is scoring 14.2 points per game with 5.7 rebounds and 1.9 assists for the Seahawks.
+Maleeck Harden-Hayes is averaging 12.1 points and 4.5 rebounds while shooting 47.3% over the past 10 games for UNC Wilmington.

-Timberlake is averaging 17.9 points for the Tigers.
-Charles Thompson is averaging 12.2 points, 8.1 rebounds and 1.6 blocks over the past 10 games for Towson.
+Cameron Holden is averaging 14 points, 6.9 rebounds, 4.9 assists and 1.7 steals for the Tigers.
+Timberlake is averaging 18.9 points over the last 10 games for Towson.

 LAST 10 GAMES: Seahawks: 7-3, averaging 66.3 points, 27.0 rebounds, 9.9 assists, 7.6 steals and 1.8 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 66.3 points per game.